4UN6HTET/laravelonaws/README.md

 ## Launch EC2 Instance ( Ubuntu )

-##Elasti Ip Create
+## Elasti Ip Create

-Associate Elatic IP with EC2 Instance
+Associate Elatic IP with EC2 Instance (Elastic IP do not change and they remain same even if you terminate the instance and later again restart the same instance.)

 ## Connect your EC2
 ssh -i ssh -i "test.pem" ubuntu@ec2-18-142-197-106.ap-southeast-1.compute.amazonaws.com